georg_profile.jpg

 with Aurelien Feix.
 Journal of Business Ethics, 2024, Vol 190, pp: 755–774.

-Media Coverage: Forbes, The Banker, Neue Osnabruecker Zeitung, Ostfriesische Nachrichten, Koelnische Rundschau
+Media Coverage: Forbes, The Banker, Neue Osnabruecker Zeitung, Ostfriesische Nachrichten, Koelnische Rundschau, The Conversation (in French), Blog of the American Philosophical Association

 with Miha Sajko and Christophe Boone.
 Academy of Management Discoveries, 2022, Vol. 8, pp: 36–55.